NGX123/tos/notes/info/memory.md

 ### Linked List + Stack algorithm
 ## Information
 - Here stack = linked list
 - Description - in this algorithm a linked list that acts like a stack is used to manage the frames.
 Here the first `address_length` bytes in the frame are used to store the address of the next free frame, and when the frame is taken or put back on to the linked list it is zerod.
 The address of the first free frame in the system is a pointer to a pointer to the next free frame which includes pointer to the next and so on.
-First free frame is the head of the linked list pointing to the next free frame... and the last free frame is in the bottom of the linked list pointing to nothing(until a new frame frees and is put at the bottom of the linked list.
-NULL - end of linked list).
-When a frame is allocated - the address of the head of linked list is removed from linked list, frame is zerod and address returned to the caller.
-When frame is freed - it is put at the bottom of the linked list, so the last element in the linked list becomes a pointer to this new freed frame.
+First free frame is the head of the linked list pointing to the next free frame(as all frames are zerod , the last frame will point to 0, so NULL pointer is end of the linked list).
+When a frame is allocated - frame at head address is removed from the linked list, it is zerod and address is returned to the caller.
+When frame is freed - it is put at the head of the list(so into it there is a pointer inserted to the current head making it the head), and can be allocated again;
 	* e.g. `frame1.pointer -> frame2.pointer -> frame3.pointer`.
 Then one frame is allocated and we are left with `frame2.pointer -> frame3.pointer` and so on.
-When a frame is freed we have `frame2.pointer -> frame3.pointer -> freed_frame.pointer`.
+When a frame is freed we have `freed_frame.pointer -> frame2.pointer -> frame3.pointer`.
 	* ALL ADDRESSES MUST BE 4096 aligned
 	* FRAMES SHOULD BE ZEROED BEFORE PASSING SO THE POINTER TO NEXT ONE IS NOT EXPOSED.
 	+ Problems